cmu-llab/dpd/README.md

     - `TransPiBst` = Trans-ΠM-BST
     - `TransBpallBst` = Trans-DPD-BST
     - `TransBpallPiBst` = Trans-DPD-ΠM-BST
-- Strategies can also the following identifiers:
+- Strategies can also have the following identifiers:
     - `supervised_only` = SUPV
     - `pimodel` = ΠM
     - `bpall_cringe` = DPD